Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Washington stats and trends

-- When Washington records more than 20.9 points, it is 3-3 against the spread and 4-2 overall.
+- When Washington scores more than 20.9 points, it is 3-3 against the spread and 4-2 overall.

-- When Washington piles up more than 356.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Washington amasses over 356.9 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Football Team have 21 giveaways this season, while the Cowboys have 31 takeaways.